 In cloud-based networking, the entire network is in the cloud.
 This includes network management resources and physical hardware.
 Cloud-based networking is used to provide connectivity between applications and resources deployed in the cloud.

-Additionally, with apps moving to the cloud, organizations are also more vulnerable to internet-based attacks.
-Instead of connecting and then authenticating a user, a secure digital perimeter—encompassing ADCs, gateways, web application firewalls, and secure web gateway components—authenticates a user before allowing access, based on who the user is, where they’re located, and even what device they’re on.
+In addition, with apps moving to the cloud, organizations are also more vulnerable to internet-based attacks.
+To address this issue, businesses are moving away from the model of “connect first and then authenticate” users.
+Instead, a secure digital perimeter—one that encompasses ADCs, web application firewalls, and secure web gateway components—is used to authenticate the user before granting access based on who the user is, where they’re located, and even what device they’re on.

 Finally, deploying separate solutions to address each application across a hybrid or multi-cloud environment can be difficult to secure and manage.
 It’s critical to gain end-to-end visibility and analysis of applications, users, and devices across the network.